JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 tags: azure appgw
 ---
 [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview)
-is a web traffic load balancer allowing you to secure access to your web applications.
+is a web traffic load balancer that allows you to secure access to your web applications.
 It has many [features](https://learn.microsoft.com/en-us/azure/application-gateway/features) but in this post, I'll focus on the
 [Web Application Firewall (WAF)](https://learn.microsoft.com/en-us/azure/web-application-firewall/overview).